 With a reputation for disrupting the natural flow of rivers and blocking migratory fish passages, dams have cemented themselves as one of the most controversial pieces of infrastructure around the globe.
 Unfortunately, this controversy often overshadows the many benefits dams provide when properly updated and maintained.
-While many feel that removal is the only option when a dam has reached the end of its useful life, there is another option — dam modification.
+While many feel that removal is the only option when a dam has reached the end of its useful life, there is another option — dam alternatives and modification.

 What is Dam Modification?